rerenzs/PaymentSystem/README.md

 =======================================================
 - PaymentSystem.API - presentation layer for http api
 - PaymentSystem.Domain - Project for entities, enums and interfaces.
-- PaymentSystem.Persistence - Project that contains the Db Context and repository implementation(Ef and Mock Repo).
+- PaymentSystem.Persistence - Project that contains the Db Context and repository implementation.
 - PaymentSystem.Services - Project that contains all the services implementation that will be used in the presentation layer.
 - PaymentSystem.UnitTest - Project for unit testing